MDbrosev/IP_Information_System/README.md

 # IP_Information_System
-Store users IP data in a database
+Store users IP data in a MySQL database and hosted in Azure